 The Indigenous peoples of the Torres Strait have a distinct culture that includes influences from Papua New Guinea, Indigenous Australia and Austronesian elements.
 Traditionally, islanders are seafaring people who rely heavily on local marine resources, island gardens and trade with Papua New Guinea villages.
 There are two main languages groups, Kala Lagaw Ya of the western, southwestern, central and northern island groups, and Miriam Mir of the eastern islands.
-The Kaurareg are the traditional owners of the southern islands of Waiben, Ngurapai, Muraluq and Kirriri.

 Torres Strait islanders also have distinctive dance and arts practices.